mvysny/mvysny.github.io/_posts/2022-12-23-custom-dns-on-your-lan.md

     * allocate `192.168.0.10-254` IPs via DHCP, leaving space for the DNS machine with fixed IP `192.168.0.2`
     * Disable DNS relay
     * Override DNS servers and use just one: `192.168.0.2`

-5. Reboot your notebook and test.
+Everything is now done.
+You can use any other device to test the new network, for example use your notebook machine.
+Reboot the machine, to start from the clean state.
 The notebook should have received IP of 192.168.0.10 or larger, and should use the `192.168.0.2` DNS directly.
+You can check that via the NetworkManager UI, or via the command-line:

+* Check the IP via `ifconfig`
+* Check the DNS via `resolvectl status`: [Linux DNS](../linux-dns/)